How New Delhi’s garbage mountains become heat bombs for waste pickers

 “Additionally, they are exposed to several gases, like the highly flammable methane, which causes irritation to their respiratory system.
 The rotting waste also leads to skin-related complications among the waste pickers.”

-Ghazipur, which now towers at least 65 metres high – equivalent to a 20-storey building – has become a potent symbol of Delhi’s climate crisis.
+Ghazipur, which now towers at least 65 metres (213 ft) high – equivalent to a 20-storey building – has become a potent symbol of Delhi’s climate crisis.

 Begum’s eye started swelling up in the intense heat last year.
-“I went to the doctor and he suggested surgery to treat my eye, which would cost me around Rs 30,000 ($350) but I don’t have that kind of money,” she says.
+“I went to the doctor and he suggested surgery to treat my eye, which would cost me around 30,000 rupees ($350) but I don’t have that kind of money,” she says.

 Like other waste pickers, Begum says she is reluctant to visit the government hospital, where she could receive free treatment, as it can take six months to receive a diagnosis there.
 “It is a waste of time to stand in queue for long hours at the cost of work days, and the diagnosis takes months to come through,” she explains.
-“I prefer going to the Mohalla Clinic, they check the Aadhaar Card [a form of identification] and instantly give medicines.”
+“I prefer going to the Mohalla Clinic; they check the Aadhaar Card [a form of identification] and instantly give medicines.”

-The Mohalla Clinics, an initiative started by former Chief Minister Arvind Kejriwal, offer free primary healthcare, medicines and diagnostic tests to residents located in low-income areas.
+The Mohalla Clinics, an initiative started by former Chief Minister Arvind Kejriwal, offer free primary healthcare, medicines and diagnostic tests to residents in low-income areas.

 A ticking time bomb